MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ## **Developer Support**

 We're Here to Help!
-If you have any questions or need assistance with managing your recurring payments, our  Developer support team (developer@vippsmobilepay.com) is available to provide guidance and support.
+If you have any questions, our  Developer support team (developer@vippsmobilepay.com) is available to provide guidance and support.
 We're like your trusty sidekick, always by your side, committed to making your payment experience as smooth as a well-oiled machine.
-Your satisfaction is our priority, and we're committed to making your payment experience as seamless as possible.